Ming-Tang/CryptoBalances/README.md

  - Ethereum token balances in wallets are not retrieved.
  - Bitcoin Cash automatically issued by exchanges are not taken into account.
+ - Airdrops and GAS distributions in Binance are not taken into account.
  - Transaction fees are only listed for Etherscan transactions.

 Sample `import.R`